xwu35/ISAAC_UTK/Metagenome_analysis_ISAAC.md

 ```
 ### 3.2 quality control and reads trimming

 metaWRAP read_qc command does three things: 1. check quality of the raw reads using [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/); 2. remove adapters and low-quality reads using [Cutadapt](https://cutadapt.readthedocs.io/en/stable/); 3. check quality of trimmed reads/clean reads using FastQC.
-You can always run those steps separately using the corresponding softwares.
+You can always run these steps separately using the corresponding software.

-***Note: The read files must end with _1.fastq and _2.fastq to use metawrap***
+***Note: In order to use metaWRAP, the read files must end with _1.fastq and _2.fastq***

 **Replace the email address with your own, so you can get emails about your job when it begins, ends and aborts due to abnormal execution**

-First use emacs to create script files:
+First use emacs to create script file:
 ```console
 emacs read_qc.sh
 ```
 Now copy and paste the following, remember to change email address.
 We will use the bigmem partition for most of the jobs here.
-The bigmem partition has bigger memory compare to the other partitions on ISAAC, but it only has 4 nodes, 48 cores per node, 1,536 GB memory per node.
-You can use bigmem for jobs that requires large memory usage, use other partitions for smaller jobs. ***NOTE: you can only run jobs for maximum 24 hours when using bigmem partition.
+The bigmem partition has a bigger memory compare to the other partitions on ISAAC, but it only has 4 nodes, 48 cores per node, 1,536 GB memory per node.
+You can use bigmem for jobs that requires large memory usage and use other partitions for smaller jobs. ***NOTE: you can only run jobs for maximum 24 hours when using bigmem partition.
 The long-utk qos does not work for this partition***
 ```
 #!/bin/sh
 #PBS -S /bin/bash